— 2025-present: Environmental Economics 2 (ECO569, joint with Emeline Bezin), Department of Economics, Ecole Polytechnique

 I have supervised approximately 24 undergraduate and graduate students across Honors and Master’s programs (University of Melbourne), the APE Master’s program (Paris School of Economics), and research terms and pre-doctoral positions and Industrial Organization Option Reports (Mines Paris – PSL University).

-Requirements for Applicants: (i) a bachelor’s or master’s degree in economics, econometrics, or applied math (candidates with background in social sciences or sciences can apply, but then it is preferable that their interests are in environmental/resource/energy economics or political economy); (ii) strong appetite for academic research; (iii) research interests in environmental and resource economics, energy economics or political economy, or in ex-post policy evaluation (with the relevant background econometrics), or in data science.
-Special attention will be given to students with good knowledge of Stata, R, Python, MATLAB or ArcGIS.
+Research interests in environmental and resource economics, energy economics or political economy, or ex-post policy evaluation (with a relevant background in econometrics), or data science.
+Particular attention will be given to students with good knowledge of Stata, R, Python, MATLAB or ArcGIS.

-How to apply?
-The applicant must send in one email [CV + academic transcripts + ideas of research topic (if any) + example of previous relevant work (if any)] to my academic email address (see home page).
-The CV should include proficiency level in English, as well as the coding languages/softwares mastered by the applicant.
+Please send a single email including CV + academic transcripts + research topic ideas (if any) + example of previous relevant work (if any, code smaple, thesis chapter, term paper) to my academic email address.
+The CV should include proficiency level in English, as well as the programming languages/software mastered by the applicant.

 A few broad topics for dissertation/research projects: